Gardiners Island: First English settlement in New York

-The royal patent of 1639 gave Gardiner the "right to possess the land forever", Gardiner was given the title of Lord of the Manor and the attenuating privileges of governorship.
+The royal patent of 1639 gave Gardiner the "right to possess the land forever", with the island being declared a proprietary colony Gardiner was given the title of Lord of the Manor and the attenuating privileges of governorship.

 On October 5, 1665, after the British had taken over New Netherlands and established the Province of New York, and it had been established that Long Island would not be part of the Connecticut Colony, Richard Nicolls, the first Governor of the Province, issued a new patent to Lion Gardiner's son David.

 In 1688, when Governor Thomas Dongan granted a patent formally establishing the East Hampton municipal government, there was an attempt to annex the island, which the Gardiners successfully resisted.
 Gardiner's Island would remain independent of outside municipal jurisdiction until after the American Revolution, when it was formally annexed to East Hampton.

 Gardiner established a plantation on the island, raising corn, wheat, fruit, tobacco, and livestock.

 Captain Kidd

 Privateer William Kidd stopped at the island in June 1699 while sailing to Boston to answer charges of piracy.
 With the permission of the island's proprietor, he buried a chest, a box of gold, and two boxes of silver in a ravine between Bostwick's Point and the Manor House.
 Indicating to Mrs. Gardiner that the box of gold was intended for the Governor of the Massachusetts Bay Colony, Lord Bellomont, Kidd gave Mrs. Gardiner a length of gold cloth, captured from a Moorish ship off the coast of India, and a sack of sugar in thanks for her hospitality.

-A legend developed that Kidd warned that if the treasure was not there when he returned he would kill the Gardiners, though trial testimony given by John Gardiner on July 17, 1699 makes no mention of any threats, and Kidd's conduct appears to have been quite civil.
+A legend developed that Kidd warned that if the treasure was not there when he returned he would kill the Gardiners, though trial testimony given by John Gardiner on July 17, 1699, makes no mention of any threats, and Kidd's conduct appears to have been quite civil.
 Kidd was tried in Boston, and Gardiner was ordered by Governor Bellomont to deliver the treasure as evidence.
 The booty included gold dust, bars of silver, Spanish dollars, rubies, diamonds, candlesticks, and porringers.
 Gardiner kept one of the diamonds which he later gave to his daughter.
 A plaque on the island marks the spot where the treasure was buried.